Location, Location, Location: On Permaculture and Why It Matters Where You Do Your Yoga Teacher Training.

 So when you choose a yoga teacher training program, ask yourself whether the environment will teach you to live your yoga and make sure the answer is yes.

+The Kula Collective hosts trainings around the world at partner sites that support the holistic growth of new yoga teachers.
 Check out our locations and join us for a teacher training!

 Joanna has spent the last 5 years traveling, working remotely with startups, writing and studying yoga.
 She has a passion for creating and sharing great products with people she loves.
 She is an RYT-200 and has completed teacher trainings with CorePower, Sivananda and most recently Kula Collective!